Isabel Plakas

 Medicine/Healthcare

-Isabel Plakas studied Addiction Recovery at Trinity College Dublin where she worked at Merchant’s Quay Dublin.
-She is now attending Goucher College’s one-year pre-med post bacc program before going to medical school.
-A resident of New York City, she obtained a master’s degree in Nursing at Johns Hopkins School of Nursing.
+Isabel Plakas is attending Goucher College’s one-year pre-med post-bacc program before attending medical school at the University of Chicago in the fall of 2026.
+As a Mitchell Scholar, she studied Addiction Recovery at Trinity College Dublin, where she worked at Merchant’s Quay Dublin.
+A resident of New York City, she earned a master’s degree in Nursing from the Johns Hopkins School of Nursing.
 Her undergraduate degree in Psychology is from Bryn Mawr College.
-Isabel has spent years working as a harm reduction specialist in Philadelphia, Spain, Boston and Baltimore.
-She is the recipient of a Nursing Scholar Award from the National Association of Hispanic Nurses and was recognized by the Boston Medical Center for building harm reduction programming at a novel transitional shelter site that also served as a 24/7 overdose monitoring unit.
+Isabel spent years working as a harm reduction specialist in Philadelphia, Spain, Boston, and Baltimore.
+She is the recipient of a Nursing Scholar Award from the National Association of Hispanic Nurses and was recognized by Boston Medical Center for developing harm-reduction programming at a novel transitional shelter that also served as a 24/7 overdose-monitoring unit.
 She increased accessibility of medical care for people experiencing homelessness in Boston by running a mobile medical clinic and engaged young people with substance use disorder by developing a novel delivery service.
 Working at Boston Hope, a 1,000-bed medical center for unsheltered individuals recovering from COVID, she prevented overdose fatalities during a period when people were more isolated than usual.
 She served as Co-President of Nursing Students for Harm Reduction at Hopkins.
-Isabel also volunteered for No One Dies Alone, an organization which helps to provide a dignified death to individuals who have no family or close friends to be with them at the end of life.
+Isabel also volunteered for No One Dies Alone, an organization that helps to provide a dignified death to individuals who have no family or close friends to be with them at the end of life.